 Dealing With Smart Border Collies

 Now that we’ve seen just how smart Border Collies are, there are some things to consider.
-Many owners will tell you that a smart dog is not for everyone.
+It’s “cool” owning the smartest dog breed, but it can come with some pain points.
+In fact, many owners will tell you that a smart dog is not for everyone.

 Smart Toys for Border Collies

 Here’s just a few of my dog’s favorite smart toys!
 The first I’d highly recommend is the Nina Ottosson Dog Puzzle.
-It’s a pretty unique puzzle and comes in three variations (I got the Hide n’ Slide).
+It’s a pretty unique puzzle and comes in three variations (I got the Hide n’ Slide) that you can try with your BC.

-Slip in your Collie’s favorite treats and let them go to work (as they do so well) on figuring out how to reach the goodies.
-It’ll keep your Border Collie entertained and stimulated for a while!
+Simply slip in your Border Collie’s favorite treats and let them go to work.
+They may quickly solve the puzzle, but it’ll keep your Border Collie entertained and stimulated for a while!
+If this sounds good, I highly checking it out!

 Another fantastic smart toy is the StarMarks Bob-A-Lot Feeder.
 It’s great if your Border Collie eats too fast, but most importantly, it makes them “work” for their food.